henkyprayoga/BusDriverToolbox/README.md

 ## Geeting Started
 1. Start up MATLAB (Recommended is R2016a, but older versions will probably work fine)
-2. Downlaod and install the *BusDriver*-Library from within MATLAB
+2. Downlaod and install the *BusDriver* Toolbox from within MATLAB

 	```
 	>> websave(filename,url)